HorizenOfficial/evm-documentation/docs/deploy.md

 Receiver balance after: 1000000000000000000
 ```

-## Connect to a Dapp
+## Connect to a dApp
-To connect your smart contract to an external client, such as your Dapp or MetMask, you first need to run the Hardhat Network as a standalone.
+To connect your smart contract to an external client, such as your dApp or MetMask, you first need to run the Hardhat Network as a standalone.
 Run the Hardhat Network by running the command:

 ```
 npx hardhat node